sean-mcclure/execution_flow/README.md

 This is a standard JSON representation that can be paired with visualization libraries like D3.js.

-Notice how the *nesting* in the JSON representation captures the *dependencies* of the function execution.
+Notice how the *nesting* in the JSON captures the *dependencies* of the function execution.

 # Visualizing Executions Flows